Rustamxon7/DIOR-MOVERS-MCHJ/README.md

 <h3 align="center">DIOR MOVERS</h3>

   <p align="center">
-    DIOR MOVERS is a startup company to help people move their goods from one place to another.
+    DIOR MOVERS is a startup company that helps people move their goods from one place to another.
     <br />
     <a href="https://github.com/Rustamxon7/dior-movers-client"><strong>Explore the docs »</strong></a>
     <br />